Impeach Trump: Movement Explodes On Twitter After President Doubles Down On Charlottesville Response

 A movement to impeach Donald Trump is gaining considerable steam — online, at least.

 In the wake of the president’s press conference in which he doubled down on his defense of white supremacist demonstrators in Charlottesville, Virginia, the hashtag #ImpeachTrump shot to the top of the social media site, garnering hundreds of thousands of tweets.
-The movement was sparked by the events that took place over the weekend, with the white supremacist demonstrators clashing with counter-protesters and an attack from an alleged neo-Nazi that left on person dead.
+The movement was sparked by the events that took place over the weekend, with the white supremacist demonstrators clashing with counter-protesters and an attack from an alleged neo-Nazi that left one person dead.

 In the wake of the attack, Trump issued a statement that denounced the killing and claimed that there was violence “on many sides.”
 This brought bipartisan criticism for Trump’s failure to identify the racist elements of the demonstration and denounce white supremacists.